 Twice a year, a biologist conducts extensive water testing on Lac des Roches to determine the “overall health” of the lake.
 Since 2006, we have heard that the lake is “healthy” but needs to be treated with respect to maintain its current state.

-Under the guidelines provided by the British Columbia Lake Stewardship Society (BCLSS), the Friends of Lac des Roches and Birch Lake conduct environmental monitoring of; Lac des Roches; Little Lac des Roches; Birch Lake and Phinetta Lake.
+Under the guidelines provided by the British Columbia Lake Stewardship Society (BCLSS), members of the Lac des Roches Watershed Society conduct environmental monitoring of; Lac des Roches; Little Lac des Roches; Birch Lake and Phinetta Lake.
 During the ice-free months, volunteers record water temperatures and pH readings and conduct a water clarity test.
 These water quality results are submitted to the BCLSS and are analyzed by various groups to assess the health of the lake.
 The data is also used to develop policy protecting the waters of BC.